 Abuto loomed over her, dwarfing her slender frame.
 His psychopathic eyes glinted in the candlelight.
 “Tell me where you hid Tayo’s totem.”

 She refused to utter a word.
 Even though she’d lose this chance to reclaim Tayo’s magic bag, she’d never let Abuto find the crystal jaguar skull.

 Rosamond Eternal: The Jaguar Key (a shifter fantasy adventure romance)General Fiction

+Intro chapter to Rosamond Eternal and the Jaguar Key.
 Rosamond has a secret: she's a jaguar shifter hiding from an eternal stalker.
 Rosamond wants to live an ordinary human life, but the Eternals have other plans.
 Her boyfriend leaves.
-Her friends betray her.
-And Gideon the Dragon demands that she use...
+Her friends b...